pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

-Just as with the creation of a similar/exact copy of the production database in the test/staging environment, the same should be done with the hardware (CPU Cores, RAM, storage access (iSCSI vs NFS), storage type (spinning disk vs flash), and amount of storage.
+Just as with the creation of a similar/exact copy of the production database in the test/staging environment, the same should be done with the hardware (CPU Cores, RAM, storage access (iSCSI vs NFS), storage type (spinning disk vs flash), amount of storage, and networking (including proxies and firewalls).
 The versions of Linux, Docker, and PostgreSQL should also be the same.

+Example: if Staging environment cannot "phone home", but Production can, that discrepancy should be resolved prior to upgrading Black Duck.